Chromatic numbers, Buchstaber numbers and chordality of Bier spheres: Bier spheres and their chromatic numbers

 It follows that $c(x)=c(x')$ for all $3\leq x\leq m, x\neq i$.

 Finally, our coloring goes as follows:

-However, in such a Bier sphere, the pairs $\{j,j'\}$ for each $j\in [m]\setminus\{1,2,i\}$ can be taken as a weak suspension vertex pair and therefore $\Bier(K)$ is a weak suspension, which contradicts the assumptions of the statement.
+However, in such a Bier sphere, the pairs $\{j,j'\}$ for each $j\in [m]\setminus\{1,2,i\}$ can be taken as a weak suspension vertex pair and therefore $\Bier(K)$ is a weak suspension, which contradicts our initial assumption.

 Now, suppose both $1$ and $2$ are isolated vertices of $K$.
 By Alexander duality, it follows that